Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 The deception is not a failure of communication.
 It is the seventh theft operating at civilizational scale, ensuring that the population from which the soldiers are drawn cannot make an informed moral decision about what their bodies and their children's bodies are being used for.

 And the deception operates in a specific direction: the aggressor presents itself as the defender.
 The initiator of violence frames the retaliation as the origin.
-When Iran struck back, at military bases, at Gulf states housing American forces, the narrative machinery activated: they attacked us.
-The public record says otherwise.
-The United States struck first.
-During negotiations.
-The retaliation is not the origin.
-The origin is the aggression.
+When the attacked nation strikes back, the narrative machinery activates: they attacked us.
+The public record often says otherwise.
+But the lie is load-bearing.
+The war depends on it.

 When the propaganda machine begins manufacturing consent for boots on the ground, this is the deception it will rely on.
 That we were attacked.
 That we must defend ourselves.
 That your son owes his body to the defense of a nation that initiated the violence his body would be used to escalate.